 This financial report is designed to provide a general overview of the Trust's finances.
+This report and additional information can be found by visiting the Trust's website, virginiainvestmentpool.org/resources/.
 Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to: